Here are a few example tasks:

 - Test layout & behavior.
 Are you changing the interaction model or layout of your revenue-generating pages?
 These changes should be tested – so you can understand whether the changes are capable of providing the lift necessary to confirm that you’ve fixed the usability issue at play.

-UserTesting is the easiest way to run a usability test.
-You pay $99 for each participant.
+TryMyUI is the easiest way to run a usability test.
+Desktop tests are $35; mobile tests are $70.
+For larger agencies, monthly plans are available..
 They handle recruitment and expectation-setting.
 You get a video back.

 Are you a business with enough revenue-generating transactions to support A/B testing?
 Great.
-Sign up for UserTesting and ask five people to sign up with a dummy credit card.
-If you ship fixes for the usability issues that uncovers, and you don’t make back UserTesting’s $495 fees within a month, I will literally record a video of myself cooking and eating a red “MAKE AMERICA GREAT AGAIN!” trucker hat.
+Sign up for TryMyUI and ask five people to sign up with a dummy credit card.
+If you ship fixes for the usability issues that uncovers, and you don’t make back TryMyUI's fees within a month, I will literally record a video of myself cooking and eating a red “MAKE AMERICA GREAT AGAIN!” trucker hat.

 A case study